tum-ens/urbs/doc/mathdoc.rst

 	def res_sell_buy_symmetry_rule(m, sit_in, pro_in, coin):
 	# constraint only for sell and buy processes
-	# and the processes musst be in the same site
+	# and the processes must be in the same site
 		if coin in m.com_buy:
 			sell_pro = search_sell_buy_tuple(m, sit_in, pro_in, coin)
 			if sell_pro is None: